WSDOT Internal Audit Office overview

 5. What is the Resolution Process for a Desk Review?

 If you have questions or comments in regard to your Indirect Cost Rate desk review during the process, please phone the Auditor that is currently working with you on your schedule.
-If you have questions or comments after the desk review is completed – please contact Martha Roach.
-If you still have questions or comments after speaking with Martha, feel free to contact Jeri Sivertson or Steve McKerney.
+If you have questions or comments after the desk review is completed – please contact the Agreement Compliance Audit Manager.
+If you still have questions or comments after speaking with the Agreement Compliance Audit Manager, feel free to contact Jeri Sivertson or Steve McKerney.
 The contact information is provided on this website.

 Another option available to you aside from WSDOT relying solely on the completed desk review of your ICR schedule, would be for your firm to obtain a CPA Audit of your ICR, according to guidelines in the 2012 edition of the AASHTO Audit Guide.
 Your firm would be responsible for the cost of this service.
 The Internal Audit Office would reserve the right to review and accept the CPA workpapers.
 We do encourage the CPA firms to contact the Internal Audit Office before they begin their work, in regard to their approach to the overhead audit.